10 virtual interview tips: How to prepare effectively

 Tip 7: Dress for an in-person interview

-Treat your online job interview exactly as you would if you were meeting the hiring manager in person.
+Treat your online job interview just like you would an in-person meeting with the hiring manager.

 Tip 8: Demonstrate that you can fit in with the company culture